HiveHQ/HiveSdkDocs/source/index.html.md

 );
 ```

-> The above call will in turn call the 'success' callback with the following JSON:
+> The above code will in turn call the 'success' callback with the following JSON:

 ```js
 {